 Breach of separation of categories and depriving medical care

-Urmia Central Prison, also known as "Sea Prison," is made up of 17 wards and is located 15 kilometres from central Urmia city.
+Urmia Central Prison, also known as "Darya Prison," is made up of 17 wards and is located 15 kilometres from central Urmia city.
 The prison does not abide by separation of categories and political prisoners are held with prisoners convicted of murder and violent crimes.
 Each ward is called a “dormitory.”

 Hamed Ghara-Oghlani, who is currently being held in “dormitory 3"on the ground floor of Urmia Prison, published an open letter about the poor prison conditions to head of the judiciary, Ebrahim Raisi on January 16.
 He wrote: